Bombing of Singapore (1944–1945)

 The Bombing of Singapore (1944–1945) was a military campaign conducted by the Allied air forces during World War II.
 United States Army Air Forces (USAAF) long-range bomber units conducted 11 air raids on Japanese-occupied Singapore between November 1944 and March 1945.
 Most of these raids targeted the island's naval base and dockyard facilities, and minelaying missions were conducted in nearby waters.
-After the American bombers were redeployed, the British Royal Air Force assumed responsibility for minelaying operations near Singapore and these continued until 24 May 1945.
+After the American bombers were redeployed, the British Royal Air Force assumed responsibility for minelaying operations near Singapore, which continued until 24 May 1945.

 The raids had mixed results.
 While significant damage was inflicted on Singapore's important naval base and commercial port, some raids on these targets were not successful and other attacks on oil storage facilities on islands near Singapore were ineffective.
 The minelaying campaign disrupted Japanese shipping in the Singapore area and resulted in the loss of three vessels and damage to a further ten, but was not decisive.
 The Allied air attacks were successful in raising the morale of Singapore's civilian population, who believed that the raids marked the impending liberation of the city.
 The overall number of civilian casualties from the bombings was low, though civilian workers were killed during attacks on military facilities; one attack rendered hundreds of people homeless.